Notice Regarding Summary Judgment Hearings and Foreclosure Trials Set Before Senior Judges

-If you have an Evidentiary Hearing or Foreclosure Trial set before the TD Division Judge Zuckerman or a Senior Judge in Courtroom 4A in June 2020, please read the following notice carefully.
+If you have an Evidentiary Hearing or Foreclosure Trial set before the TD Division Judge Zuckerman or a Senior Judge in Courtroom 4A, please read the following notice carefully.

 Note that multiple cases are scheduled for the same time; thus, all parties are requested to dial in at the scheduled time to avoid interruptions, and mute all lines until their case is called.
 The Court will call the docket and organize the hearings.
 The court may ask the parties to call back at a different time as to not make it necessary to remain on hold while other hearings are being heard.
 If asked to call-in at a later time during the day the Meeting ID number will be the same.
-Please be patient and continue to hold on the line until your case is called.
+Please be patient continue to hold on the line until your case is called.

 All evidence must be pre-marked and originals submitted with any responses and papers upon which the parties intend to rely for their scheduled hearings.
 The Pre-marked Evidence/Hearing Notebooks and/or Final Judgment package must be received by the Court 7 days in advance (unless court order states otherwise then follow instructions in that specific court order) of the hearing and addressed to: